 “They either don’t drink for religious reasons, they’re not drinking because they’re pregnant, they’re cutting down, they never drank very much, they’ve never drunk, … any of those things.”

 The benefits of going dry

 There have been studies touting the benefits of indulging in an occasional glass of red wine.
-But taking a month off from alcohol can deliver a range of positive results, too.
+But taking a break from alcohol can deliver a range of positive results, too.

-In the U.K. "Dry January" started in 2012 as a fundraising campaign targeting social drinkers.
-The money raised goes to people affected by alcoholism.
-Of the 2 million or so people who pledged to go dry in 2016, 62 percent said they slept better and had more energy, 49 percent lost weight and 79 percent saved money.
+"Dry January" started in 2012 in the United Kingdom as a fundraising campaign targeting social drinkers.
+The money raised went (and continues to go to) people affected by alcoholism.
+Of the 2 million or so people who pledged to go dry in 2016, 62% said they slept better and had more energy, 49% lost weight and 79% saved money.